Code-Institute-Submissions/MemoryCardTwist/README.md

 17/12/19 - Currently just had to change some JS coding, as the Leaderboard array was reading my scores as strings and they should of been numbers.

+24/12/19 - Finally got my leaderboard into a While Loop.

 ### Dev Area
 This is for the developer aka me to leave some information.